-Get the Right Type of Vinyl Fabric for Your Boat Upholstery Project
+Choose the Right Type of Vinyl Fabric

-Marine grade vinyl stays in good working condition in an environment that would normally cause other upholstery to deteriorate within a short time.
+Marine-grade vinyl stays in good working condition in an environment that would normally cause other upholstery to deteriorate within a short time.
 It is very durable and will last through many cleanings and abrasion cycles.

 Check the Foam and Plywood in Your Boat’s Upholstery

 If you are replacing the foam, it’s best to use one that has an open cell design.
 This allows water to drain before mold and mildew can form.
 Some foam has antimicrobial properties as well.
-If you aren’t using marine grade foam, seam sealer can do a great job of keeping water out of the foam.
+If you aren’t using marine-grade foam, seam sealer can do a great job of keeping water out of the foam.

 Also, check underneath the foam to make sure that the plywood is in good condition.
 If plywood is warped under the existing foam, it will need to be replaced since the warping will create space for water to seep in and cause damage.
-Make sure new plywood is marine grade, since marine plywood uses a water resistant wood and glue.
+Make sure new plywood is marine grade, since marine plywood uses a water-resistant wood and glue.

 Streamline the Process for Updating Boat Upholstery